tmlabonte/tendies/README.md

 # Tendies: TensorFlow Distributed Image Serving
-A lightweight, RESTful remote inference library for decoupling deep learning development and application.
+A lightweight, RESTful remote inference library for decoupling deep learning development and deployment.
 Includes CycleGAN and the TensorFlow Object Detection Faster R-CNN as usage examples.
 Now supports Keras models.

 ## Motivation
-A major challenge in combining deep learning and software engineering as we move towards [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) is that deep learning _development_ and _application_ are tightly coupled.
+A major challenge in combining deep learning and software engineering as we move towards [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) is that deep learning _development_ and _deployment_ are tightly coupled.
 This restricts deployment of models in several ways, for example:

 1. A model developed using Google Cloud Platform (GCP) or Amazon Web Services (AWS) cannot be deployed on a classified network, or trained using classified data.
 2. A model with a deep, complex architecture cannot be utilized for local inference on low-power Internet of Things (IoT) devices.